-The trade balance is in great deficit, only in part counter-balanced by income from tourism and by the chartering of the merchant fleet, one of the largest in the world.
+The trade balance remains in deficit, only in part counter-balanced by the growth in exports, by income from tourism and by the chartering of the merchant fleet.

 Main exports (M US$ - 2017) petroleum products 9 799, aluminium 1 814, home appliances and machinery 1 454, pharmaceuticals 1 333, plastics 1 255, electrical and electronic equipment 1 153, fruit and vegetables 1 145, fruit & vegetable juices and preserves 1 097, iron and steel 1 055, fish 745

 The banking system is predominantly public.
 There are, however, plans for privatization.

 |fuels||34.379||% of goods exports||2018|